There was not an exact match for the language you toggled to. You have been redirected to the nearest matching page within this section.

 Trollpikken is a unique stone formation near Egersund that became world-famous in June 2017, when it was cut off during the night.
 Money was raised to get Trollpikken back in position.
 Two weeks later it was safely back.

-This spectacular, phallus-shaped stone has got the name Trollpikken.
+This spectacular, phallus-shaped stone has the name Trollpikken (it translates to what you think it does).
 Be an adventurer, put some food in your backpack and get your legs moving to this funny-shaped stone formation.
-25,000 others did so in the year 2017.
 An adventurous trip of 2.3 kilometres each way is suitable for happy walkers.

 Trollpikken is such a moving block, but it has only been moved very briefly and never got off to the right place, but got stuck and fell out and remained in its position when the ice melted back.
 Trollpikken is also made of moonstone anorthosite.